Javascript library

 const balances = await AssetBalance.getByAccountId(accountId, blockchain);

-or if you are interested in only one specific asset:
+or if you take an interest in only one specific asset:

 const balance = await AssetBalance.getByAccountAndAssetId(